melan/gen-events/README.md

 The port can be changed using `--listen-address` parameter

-To run the tool with output to AWS Kinesis please call it with `--output kinesis`, make sure to provide all AWS_* environment variables to give it access to a user with full access to the AWS Kinesis.
+To run the tool with output to AWS Kinesis please call it with `--output kinesis`, make sure to provide all AWS_* environment variables to give it access to a user with full access to the AWS Kinesis:

+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY
+* AWS_SESSION_TOKEN
+* AWS_REGION

+If you want to run the tool on the same environment with somebody else - you can use `--prefix` to assign your own prefix to all your streams